-We have appointed a designated teacher, Ali Ciasullo (Assistant Head for Inclusion) who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.
+A designated teacher is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance.

 The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.